PhilJay/MPAndroidChart/README.md

 Usage
 =======

-Rely on the **"MPChartExample"** folder check out the examples in that project.
+Rely on the **"MPChartExample"** folder and check out the examples in that project.
+The example project is also  [**available in the Google PlayStore**](https://play.google.com/store/apps/details?id=com.xxmassdeveloper.mpchartexample).

 Furthermore, here is some code to get started.

 **Setup:**